duderstadt-lab/mars-docs/docs/roi/TransformROIs.md

 import de.mpg.biochem.mars.table.*
 import de.mpg.biochem.mars.RoiTools.*

-//Make an instance of the Command you want to run... final TransformROIsCommand transformROIs = new TransformROIsCommand();
+//Make an instance of the Command you want to run final TransformROIsCommand transformROIs = new TransformROIsCommand()

-//Populates @Parameters Services etc.. using the current context
+//Populates @Parameters Services etc. in the command using the current context
-//which we get from the ImageJ input... transformROIs.setContext(ij.getContext())
+//which we get from the ImageJ input transformROIs.setContext(ij.getContext())

 transformROIs.setROIManager(roiManager)